Enigmatic-Smile/docs/select/sdks/react-native/reference.md

 You need to provide the image for all screen densities (x1, x2 and x3).

 Depending on what you want to display in the banner image, you might need to experiment a bit to make sure that nothing important from the image is hidden.
 The most important information should be displayed in the centre of the banner image.

-#### autoScan

-Expected type: `boolean`

-Default value: `false`.

-When set to `true`, the enrollment flow will automatically start a card camera scanning UI.
-After card scanning is finalized, the user will go to our normal card enrollment UI with the card details prefilled.

 #### programName